Alewife (trade): Ale brewing as a career for women

-Following the Black Plague of 1347–50, the brewing trade underwent significant changes that made it a commercialized and specialized trade.
+Following the Black Death of 1347–50, the brewing trade underwent significant changes that made it a commercialized and specialized trade.
 Medieval society underwent many changes following the Plague.
 Changes that had significant effects on the ale trade include the consolidation of urban markets, rising standards of living, greater access to capital, cheaper access to grain, greater demand for ale as a staple of medieval diet, and the centralization and rising popularity of alehouses, all of which made the ale market ripe for capital investment and commercialization.
 Due to these changes, the ale market transformed from an industry dominated by occasional, home-brewing married and non-married women to a commercialized, professionalized, and male-governed mainstream trade.

 As a result, female brewers and alewives in the late 14th and 15th centuries faced one of two fates: greater profit, or marginalization within the trade.
 Women who managed to remain in the ale trade were usually married, widowed, or had unusual access to money and capital for a craftswoman.
 The rest of the women engaged in the ale trade, particularly occasional or part-time brewsters, lost the ease of market entry and economic stability they formerly had as ale brewers.
 These women either found other trades or methods for self-support (marriage, prostitution, etc.), or remained in the ale trade as tipplers and tapsters employed by male brewers.
 By the 16th century, guilds also centralized and regulated brewing more heavily, which also contributed to the decline of women in the ale trade.
 The expansion and professionalization of the trade less suited the short-term readily available jobs that women tended to take on while maintaining their roles as wives and mothers.